seb-link/PassMng/README.md

    - When adding a new password, you can generate a random password by entering "RANDOM" when prompted for the password.

 ## Security Warning
-- **Losing the encryption key can result in the loss of all stored passwords.**
+- **Losing the encryption key can result in the loss of all stored passwords.
+No Key No Data.**
 - The script checks password entropy and issues a warning if the entropy is low, indicating a potential weak password.

 ## Issues